 The following code sample shows a complex troubleshooting topic about "Blinking printer lights."
-It contains a <diganostics-general> elements that contains a table that outlines printer light conditions and the associated remedies.
-It also includes several <troubesolution> elements that reuses steps from other DITA topics.
+It contains a <diagnostics-general> element that contains a table that outlines printer light conditions and possible remedies.
+It also includes several <troubleSolution> elements that reuse steps from other DITA topics.